-Earlier this month, the Federal Trade Commission (FTC) released new guidelines on what’s acceptable practice for businesses using testimonials and “celebrity” endorsements.
-You can see the summary news release here.
+The USA Federal Trade Commission (FTC) have guidelines on what’s an acceptable practice for businesses using testimonials and “celebrity” endorsements.

 Yesterday, we released some testimonial videos from mastermind group participants where they talk about their experience with mastermind groups.
 I guess we’d better put in there that we gave them a free lunch as part of the mastermind group session, in return for their testimonial. 🙂